 - X-Men: Kurt Wagner a.k.a.
 Nightcrawler was intended to be an aversion of this, a light-hearted Errol Flynn type.
 He was introduced as devout as any other lay Catholic simply to demonstrate his demonism was only skin-deep and to heighten the injustice of the religious superstition against him.
 However, through The Dark Age of Comic Books he became more of a Sad Clown, then as Wangsty as any X-Man.
 Recently he was killed outright and apparently replaced with a Darker and Edgier Alternate Universe version of himself.
 He's come back as of Amazing X-Men (vol.2) #5 but as he's apparently had to sacrifice his soul to keep Azazel out of Heaven, there's no reason not to expect a Break the Cutie plot with him in the future.

-- Astérix: In Asterix and the Goths the Goths (Roman term for people from the area we nowadays identify as Germany) were cast as militaristic war-mongering villains, playing into the All Germans Are Nazis trope.
+- Astérix: In Asterix and the Goths the Goths (here anachronistically and incorrectly used as a blanket name for the Germanic tribes living northeast of Roman Gaulnote ) were cast as militaristic war-mongering villains, playing into the All Germans Are Nazis trope.
 Creators René Goscinny and Albert Uderzo later regretted the tone of this story, saying it was made only twenty years after the war when anti-German sentiments were still vivid.
 In later Asterix stories Germans are portrayed in a more sympathetic light, though still as people who are often deadly serious.

 - Contrast the German art-house film, Wings of Desire, with its American quasi-remake, City of Angels, and note how the commoners behave in both films.
 The former very much lives up to this trope.